mcclatchy-southeast/sfr-toolkit/index.md

 ## Contributors
 This site was primarily written and designed by News & Observer investigative reporter Tyler Dukes, with extensive contribution and editing from Charlotte Observer investigative reporter Payton Guion and Observer growth reporter Gordon Rago and McClatchy Southeast investigations editor Cathy Clabby.

-Photos by Julia Wall, photographer at The News & Observer.
+Photos by Julia Wall, Jeff Siner and Khadejeh Nikoyeh.

 Special thanks to the Pulizer Center for its generous support of this work.